 College Algebra is designed for seniors who have successfully completed Algebra II or Integrated Algebra.
 The course aims to begin with an extensive review of algebra and geometry concepts in preparation for college entrance exams such as the Scholastic Aptitude Test (SAT) and American College Testing (ACT) standardized tests in the fall.
-The course will then continue with the further development skills necessary for college mathematics.
+The course will then continue with the further development skills necessary for college mathematics and prepare students for college placement tests